Skip to content

 • Run OCR on scanned or image-heavy PDFs so the resulting file has a searchable text layer.

-• If the PDF contains tables or forms, use a structured extraction pass rather than plain copy-paste.
+• If the PDF contains tables or forms, use a structured extraction pass (Docling MCP with Claude 4.7) rather than plain copy-paste.

 • Retain page numbers in metadata even if you remove them from the training text.